mbostock/file-source/README.md

 # file-source

 A [readable stream reader](https://streams.spec.whatwg.org/#readable-stream-reader) implementation on top of a Node [file read stream](https://nodejs.org/api/fs.html#fs_fs_createreadstream_path_options).
 This library allows you to write code that takes a *reader* as input, and can work with either native readable streams or Node streams.
-For example, to read a file:
+For example:

 ```js
 var file = require("file-source");